Complex Mapping Projects in the Liberal Arts

 Research Projects requiring significant investments of time and effort

-- Digital Scholars Lab - University of Richmond.
+- Digital Scholarship Lab - University of Richmond.
 The Lab develops innovative digital humanities projects that contribute to research and teaching at and beyond the University of Richmond.
 It seeks to reach a wide audience by developing projects that integrate thoughtful interpretation in the humanities and social sciences with innovations in new media.
 The mapping projects include:

 - Visualizing Emancipation